 VTA local bus network service plan for BART Extension is complete.
 Express Bus Service Plan was developed in 2020 following implementation of the New Transit Service Plan under the BART Transit Integration Analysis project.

-Installation of shelters along the Stevens Creek Rapid 523 corridor began in early 2019 and was completed in November 2019.
 Design for modifications to Chaboya Yard started mid-2019 and is ongoing.

 Specialized BRT Vehicle